 - Level AAA requires that a website adheres to the full range of accessibility factors at an advanced level.
 Most sites do not aim for AAA compliance across all the pages of a website because the level requirements can affect some interactive content and functions.

 Some of the tools and techniques we use to help ensure success include:

-- Automated tools such as SiteImprove or Total Validator
+- Automated site auditing tools such as SiteImprove or Total Validator

 - Manual spot checking

 - Checklists of best practices